In this article, I’ll explain why creators should start a personal media company and how to do it.

 I spent a little over a hundred euros turning my side-gig into a part-time and later a full-time business.
 I didn’t know it at the time, but I set up what later became a personal media company.

 If you’re engaged in any type of creative work and want to earn a living from it, consider starting one too.
 As a creative, you already have an unfair advantage over other entrepreneurs, so why not take it?
+Check out these creative rules for creative economy workers.

 - What Is a Personal Media Company?